tehreemt/EE629-InternetOfThings/Final_Project/Readme.md

   It is important to find correlation between calories burnt per day vs workout.
 It can be seen that the more I worked out, the more calories I burnt.

  vi.
-Analysis based on weekdays:
+Analysis based on weekdays for all the three months:

   ![](6.Average_Step_Sleep_Water.PNG)